 Instructions

-- In a large bowl, whisk together sorghum, buckwheat, tapioca, brown rice flour, all the seeds + salt.
+- Meanwhile, in a large bowl, whisk together sorghum, buckwheat, tapioca, all the seeds + salt.
 Set aside.

 -